Nelson00011/Vase9/README.md

 - **[DeepSeek.AI](https://deepseek.ai/)** stands out with its focus on efficiency, performance, and accessibility.
 Their models are designed to be cost-effective while delivering state-of-the-art results via a Chrome extension.

+- **5 WorkFlow Design Patterns**
+1) Prompt Chaining: Decompose into fixed sub-tasks
+2) Routing: Direct an input into a specialized sub-task, ensuring separation of concerns
+3) Parallelization: Breaking down tasks and running multiple subtasks concurrently
+4) Orchestrator-Worker: Complex tasks are broken down dynamically and combined
+5) Evaluator-Optimizer: LLM output is validated by another

 #### **style:**
 - `frameworks and links associated`